njaalf/ordinal-factor/README.md

 scenario (the reader may change the number and placement of thresholds, and verify that this conclusion unfortunately remains).
 Also, unfortunately,  there is no way to catch the underlying non-normality using statistical tests on the ordinal dataset.
-(The reader may apply function bootTest() in package [discnorm](https://cran.r-project.org/web/packages/discnorm/index.html) on X, and verify that it does not capture the non-normality in underlying marginals).
+(The reader may apply function bootTest() in package [discnorm](https://cran.r-project.org/web/packages/discnorm/index.html) on X, and verify that it does not detect the non-normality in underlying marginals).

 ## Load Continuous Dataset and Confirm the Two-Factor Model